pyca/cryptography/docs/fernet.rst

     Token rotation as offered by :meth:`MultiFernet.rotate` is a best practice and manner of cryptographic hygiene designed to limit damage in the event of an undetected event and to increase the difficulty of attacks.
-For example, it would be necessary to rotate all fernet tokens in the event of an employee leaving who previously had access to the fernet key used to encrypt/decrypt fernet tokens.
+For example, if an employee who had access to your company's fernet keys leaves, you'll want to generate new fernet key, rotate all of the tokens currently deployed using that new key, and then retire the old fernet key(s) to which the employee had access.

     .. method:: rotate(msg)